jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 How to create a dictionary with strings as keys
 ----------------------------------------

-Dictionaries/Mappings are key, value pairs that we can use to represent data. ``values`` can be any of the `data structures <./DATA_STRUCTURES.rst>`_ including dictionaries
+Dictionaries/Mappings are key, value pairs that I can use to represent data. ``values`` can be any of the `data structures <./DATA_STRUCTURES.rst>`_ including dictionaries

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-first we add a file called ``test_dictionaries.py`` to the ``tests`` folder with the following text
+first I add a file called ``test_dictionaries.py`` to the ``tests`` folder with the following text

 .. code-block:: python

    import unittest
    import dictionaries

-the terminal gives us a :doc:`ModuleNotFoundError`\ , and we add it to our list of exceptions encountered
+the terminal gives us a :doc:`ModuleNotFoundError`\ , and I add it to the list of exceptions encountered

 .. code-block:: python